 - Establish requirements by analyzing the business drivers, system context, and factors that system stakeholders deem critical to success.
 We developed two methods for establishing requirements: the Quality Attribute Workshop, for identifying important nonfunctional attributes of the system and clarifying system requirements before there is a software architecture to evaluate; and the Mission Thread Workshop, which brings together stakeholders to augment existing mission threads with quality attribute considerations that will shape the architecture and identify architectural challenges.

-- Evaluating the architecture by determining when and what methods of architecture evaluation are appropriate, conducting the evaluations, and applying the results to improve the developing architecture.
-We developed two methods for evaluating architecture: Active Reviews for Intermediate Design, which blends architecture evaluation with specification review to provide insight in the viability of an architecture; and the Cost Benefit Analysis Method, which helps organizations invest their resources to maximize their gains, meet their schedules, and minimize risk.
+- Evaluate the architecture by determining when and what methods of architecture evaluation are appropriate, conducting the evaluations, and applying the results to improve the developing architecture.
+We have developed a range of options to help organizations evaluate architecture: the Architecture Tradeoff Analysis Method, Active Reviews for Intermediate Design, and the Cost Benefit Analysis Method.

 - Document the architecture in sufficient detail and in an easily accessible form for developers and other stakeholders.

 - Analyze the architecture for system performance, security, or safety using the Architecture Analysis and Design Language (AADL) through the Open Source AADL Tool Environment (OSATE).